 Two more major acts related to the legality of gambling in South Africa have been passed since 1996:

-- The 2004 National Gambling Act
+The 2004 National Gambling Act

-- The 2008 National Gambling Act
+he 2008 National Gambling Act

 This made some changes to definitions, including notes on Web-based betting and the addition of two new

-Thisadded another casino license, bringing the country's total to 43.
-It made minor changes to definitions, essentially refining the scope of the country's new online gambling regulations.
-No new penalty increases were included in this amendment of South Africa's gambling regulations.
-It was mostly a line-item amendment.
+Thisadded another casino license, bringing the country’s total to 43.
+It made minor changes to definitions,

 South African Casino Directory

 43 casinos are licensed by the Republic of South Africa.
 The majority of them are clustered around the major

 Here’s a guide to a selection of major South African casinos.